 The six steps to a shoplifter detection and detention involve observing the subject enter the department, make a selection, conceal merchandise, maintaining 100% surveillance to ensure that they do not discard merchandise prior to leaving the store, and of course, the failure to pay for the merchandise.

 Personnel Can’t Detain Anyone

-Most major retailers do not allow their LP personnel to physically detain shoplifting subjects.
+Most major retailers do not allow their Loss Prevention personnel to physically detain shoplifting subjects.
 They are taught to approach in a non-aggressive manner, present their credentials and convince the individual to return to the store.
-Once in the store, the individual is supposed to be escorted, by at least two individuals trained in LP apprehensions, to the designated office, where the stolen merchandise is then recovered.
+Once in the store, the individual is supposed to be escorted, by at least two individuals trained in Loss Prevention apprehensions, to the designated office, where the stolen merchandise is then recovered.

 The flaw in the process is that LP personnel cannot follow individual(s) into a restroom or fitting room, thus ending 100% surveillance.
 There are some stores that allow fitting room detentions to be made, but the circumstances must be perfect.

 Another flaw in the process is the approach.
 As stated earlier, Loss Prevention personnel are not allowed to physically touch individuals.
 They are allowed to protect themselves if the individual attempts to attack them or become aggressive.
 Most retailers tell their LP personnel to essentially turn tail and run if the situation becomes violent or aggressive.
 This is due in part to recent lawsuits alleging excessive use of force by LP personnel.

 Thus an individual can walk into a large retail store, load up a bag or cart and walk out the door with the merchandise and when approached by the personnel, just continue walking and not acknowledge their presence.
 Or they could make a threatening gesture which again would negate being detained by the personnel.